12 Cool Secret Batman Easter Eggs You May Not Have Spotted In The Movies

 (Image credit: Warner Bros.)

 Matt ReevesThe Batman is actually my personal favorite choice for the best live-action Batman movie yet, and not just because the story also happens to open on my favorite holiday.
-Setting the intro on All Hallow’s Eve – in addition to inspiring the film’s one epic F-bomb (“Happy fucking Halloween”) – is also the film’s way of paying tribute to the comic book arc that loosely inspired it, Jeph Loeb and Tim Sale’s Batman: The Long Halloween, which had previously been adapted into a two-part animated movie starring Jensen Ackles in 2021.
+Setting the intro on All Hallow’s Eve – in addition to inspiring the film’s one epic F-bomb (“Happy fucking Halloween”) – is also the film’s way of paying tribute to a comic book arc that loosely inspired it, Jeph Loeb and Tim Sale’s Batman: The Long Halloween, which had previously been adapted into a two-part animated movie starring Jensen Ackles in 2021.

 Gotham City 1 news footage from The Batman